cs-uob/COMSM0049/docs/labs/LAB7.md

 This is happening because we forgot to restore our system call table to its original state!

-**Question**: modify your exit function to restore the system call table.
+**Question**: modify your code to restore the system call table.
-Think carefully about what may be happening.
+Think carefully about what may be happening and when it should happen.

 **Hint:** you need to use code similar to this, but putting back `original_read`.
 ```C